Efficient Discovery of Heterogeneous Quantile Treatment Effects in Randomized Experiments via Anomalous Pattern Detection: Treatment Effect Subset Scanning

-After partitioning the data into treatment and control groups, the TESS framework estimates the reference distribution for each unique covariate profile in the treatment group.
-These estimates follow from two assumptions: randomization and a sharp null hypothesis of no treatment effect.
-Randomization implies that $\hat{F}_{Y^C \mid X} \xrightarrow{a.s.} F_{Y(0) \mid X}$, while the sharp null hypothesis that no subpopulation is affected by the treatment implies that $F_{Y(0) \mid X} = F_{Y(1) \mid X}$; therefore, TESS uses $\hat{F}_{Y^C \mid X}$ as an unbiased and strongly consistent estimator of the unknown $F_{Y(1) \mid X}$ under $H_{0}$.
-Intuitively, under $H_{0}$ the outcomes of the treatment and control groups are drawn from the same distribution, allowing $\hat F_{Y^C \mid X = x}$ to serve as an outcome reference distribution for treatment units with covariate profile $X = x$. \textbf{When $H_0$ is true} the outcomes for every unit in the treatment group and the control group, with the same covariate profile, are exchangeable. \textbf{When $H_0$ is false} the affected treatment outcomes are drawn from an alternative distribution, different than their assumed reference distributions under $H_0$.
-No additional assumptions are made about the relationship between reference distributions.
+After partitioning the data into treatment and control groups, the TESS framework obtains an estimate of the reference distribution for each unique covariate profile in the treatment group.
+To obtain the estimates of $\mathbb{F}_{Y(0) \mid X}~\forall X$, TESS relies on two assumptions: randomization and a sharp null hypothesis of no treatment effect.
+First, randomization implies that the potential outcomes $ Y_i(0), Y_i(1) \independent W_i~\forall R_i$: selection into treatment and control groups is completely random.
+Secondly, the sharp null hypothesis that no subpopulation is affected by the treatment implies that $\mathbb{F}_{Y(0) \mid X} = \mathbb{F}_{Y(1) \mid X}$.
+With these two assumptions in hand, the TESS framework includes two options for estimating the necessary reference distributions.
+The first is more flexible but may encounter estimation challenges in extremely sparse, high-dimensional settings; the second is useful for higher-dimensional settings, but requires additional structural assumptions on the data generating process.
+Finally, given a chosen procedure for estimating reference distributions, TESS uses the distributions to convert each observed outcome $Y^{\text{obs}}_i$ (for data records $R_i$ in the treatment group) to an empirical $p$-value range, capturing how ``anomalous'' that outcome is given its reference distribution.